Intro-Quantitative-Geology/Python-and-NumPy-II/Lesson/Python-and-NumPy-II.md

     >>> print(word[3])
     k
     ```
 But this is a bad idea.
 Why?
-Well there are two reasons:
-  1. It does not scale nicely for long strings, and will take forever to type in.
-  2. It won't work if the word is not 4 characters long.
+Well there are two reasons.
+First, it does not scale nicely for long strings, and will take forever to type in.
+Second, it won't work if the word is not 4 characters long.

     ```python
     >>> word = 'ore'